chef/chef-web-docs/content/custom_resources/accumulators.md

 This is an advanced topic.
 You should have already written a Custom Resource and be familiar with:

-- the Chef template resource
+- the built-in Chef Infra `template` resource
 - resource `[run_context](dsl/run_context.md)`

 ## Overview